-Subject Code ECO107 Subject Title I Macro F Conomics 1 [ LTP 5 1 0 Credit 6 Subject Category UC Year 1 st Semester I
+Subject Code ECO107 Subject Title Macro Economics-I LTP 510 Credit 6 Subject Category UC Year 1 st Semester I

-- To introduce the nature and scope of Macroeconomics. - To discuss the concepts associated with the determination and measurement of macroeconomic variables. - To explain how Macroeconomics deals with the aggregate economy.
+- To introduce the nature and scope of Macroeconomics. - To discuss the concepts associated with the determination and measurement of macroeconomic variables. - To explain how Macroeconomics deals with the aggregateeconomy.

-UNIT 1: Introduction of Macroeconomics
+UNIT 1: IntroductionofMacroeconomics

-Nature and scope of macroeconomics, Difference between micro and macroeconomics and importance of macroeconomics.
-Concepts, measurement and limitations of national income statistics, Circular flow of income in two, three and four sector economy.
+Introduction: Nature and scope of macroeconomics, Difference between micro and macroeconomics and importance ofmacroeconomics.
+National Income: concepts, measurement and limitations of national income statistics, Circular flow of income in two, three and four sector economy; National income and social welfare-some numerical problem on national income estimation.

-UNIT 2: Income and Employment
+UNIT 2: IncomeandEmployment

-The full employment model- Classical theory of income and employment determination, Say's Law market, Keynes objections to classical theory, Keynesian theory of income and employment determination; Keynes critique of classical theory-price flexibility and unemployment.
+Determination of Income and Employment: The full employment model- Classical theory of income and employment determination, Say's Law market, Keynes objections to classical theory, Keynesian theory of income and employment determination; Keynes critique of classical theory-price flexibility and unemployment.